MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug update like post function in vue.
+* Add new likesdislikescomment function in vue.
-* Debug "User not found!" message when sign up in auth.controller.js.

 # Before to run this server